hagerhegazy/NASA-HuntingForExoplanets-Model/README.md

 cat_columns.pkl	Names of categorical columns

 How to Use:
-Download the repository (inference file + 8 model files) and install required libraries Now u can use it and preprocess new data in Python.
+Download the repository (inference file + 8 pkl files) and install required libraries Now u can use it and preprocess new data in Python.

 Future Work (Ideas):